 Our seasoned trial attorneys aren’t afraid of a fight.
 No matter the issue, our criminal defense team will be prepared to advocate for your rights.
 Once we have identified a legal issue, we will file the necessary pre-trial motions to get the case dismissed or evidence suppressed.
 Simply put, law enforcement must follow the Constitution in all aspects of a criminal investigation and we make sure they do.

-If after reviewing the evidence, filing evidentiary motions, and exhausting plea negotiations, we are left with no choice but to go to trial.
+If after reviewing the evidence, filing evidentiary motions, and exhausting plea negotiations for a plea bargain, we are left with no choice but to go to trial.
 Trials are won in the days, weeks, and months leading up to your one and only day in court.
-Our lawyers work as if every case is going to trial, which means that we are always prepared.
+Our criminal lawyers work as if every case is going to trial, which means that we are always prepared.

 Step 4: Damage Control